SAP S/4HANA FUNDS MANAGEMENT-Part 1 (what’s in it for private owned Customers)

 - blocking the posting if the budget is completely exhausted.

-- doing nothing if the document value the is under the budget
+- doing nothing if the document value the is below the budget value.

 Of course Funds Management is able to provide solutions to other requirements (for example the possibility to create expense commitment chain documents) but the main requirement funds management I have received by “private” (not public) customers are related to budget preparation and the availability control functionalities.